Royals vs. Padres Player Props Betting Odds

-Juan Soto and Vinnie Pasquantino are two of the top players with prop bets available when the San Diego Padres and the Kansas City Royals play at PETCO Park on Monday (first pitch at 9:40 PM ET).
+Oddsmakers have set player props for Juan Soto, Vinnie Pasquantino and others when the San Diego Padres host the Kansas City Royals at PETCO Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!